deitch/cansecurity/README.md

 # cansecurity

 ## Overview
-cansecurity is your **all-in-one** security library for user authentication management and authorization in node (and specifically expressjs) apps.
+cansecurity is your **all-in-one** security library for user authentication management and authorization in node (and specifically expressjs and restify) apps.

 You can use use authentication, per-route authorization, and even <u>declarative</u> authorization.
 You can authenticate against *any* authentication system you like, just provide the interface function.

+**As of version 0.7.0, we support both restify and express.**

 It's this simple: